 Fraser loves nothing more than ransacking his dignity for your entertainment.
-He is such a crazy wildman he needs Claire Stephens Management to make sure no one gets hurt.
 He ran his own monthly night, Mouthleak at Chequers in Brighton but stopped when the management of the venue changed.
 He misses the colourful clientele who would sometimes threaten him, throw logs at him and physically attack acts.
 Great days.
 Alongside Matt Banks he did a well received show called Dinner Dance on Douglas Mountain in the 2014 Brighton Fringe and followed it up by teaming up with John Tansey for Sklent in 2015.
 Fraser presented his first solo hour, Jack Of All Polymaths to a packed house as part of the Brighton Comedy Fringe in October 2015, a show took to Brighton and Edinburgh Fringes in 2016.
 Above is a medley of the sort of images you'd expect to see on a comedian's website; holding a microphone, saying things loudly and wearing different things on their head to show how diverse they are.
 Brilliant.

 Another thing you would expect to see here are some quotes.
 These will blast through whatever suspicions you may have regarding all this brilliantly crafted webcopy and show you that Fraser Geesin really is a first class product.
 Here you go: